Skip to main content

 Custom reference (Jobs)

-You can create your labels or reference points within your projects (like apartment numbers or order codes) to help organise your fire safety jobs.
+You can create your own labels or reference points within your projects (like unit numbers or work order codes) to help organise your jobs.

 Customised templates

-Customisable forms and reports tailored for fire safety tasks like inspection checklists, maintenance logs, or certification documents.
+Customisable forms and reports tailored for tasks like quality checklists, progress logs, or completion certificates.

 D